 As a result of the efforts of Congressman Raul Grijalva, the United States Department of Energy is also helping to fund the project.

-The project is a collaboration between the College of Agriculture and Life Sciences and the College of Engineering.
+The project is a collaboration between the College of Agriculture, Life and Environmental Sciences and the College of Engineering.

 “We need to have plant scientists to understand how the plants grow and mature,” says Slack.
 “We need to have chemical engineers who understand how the materials can be refined into a product, and we need agricultural engineers who can work with machinery to extract the juices and process the materials.”